Home Rowing Machine Reviews and Buyer's Guide 2025

 72 lbs

-6 months frame and parts
+6 months on frame and parts

 There's a growing number of water rowing machines in the mid-price range including the Sunny Obsidian and Xterra 600W - many share the same components.
 Or at the upper end of this price range, the Sunny Phantom Hydro is well worth considering.
 But just to confuse matters, the Fitness Reality 3000WR is also a contender.